Signs of Mold Under Refrigerators

 - Increasing intensity of mold-related odors

-Mold symptoms should not be ignored when any of the following occur:
+Some refrigerator-area mold signs should not be treated as a simple surface-cleaning problem.
+Stop cleaning and inspect further when any of the following occur:

 - Strong, persistent musty odors that worsen over time